aliyun/terraform-provider-alicloud/website/docs/r/ess_scheduled_task.html.markdown

 The time must be in UTC.
 You cannot enter a time point later than 90 days from the date of scheduled task creation.
 If the `recurrence_type` parameter is specified, the task is executed repeatedly at the time specified by LaunchTime.
 Otherwise, the task is only executed once at the date and time specified by LaunchTime.
 * `launch_expiration_time` - (Optional) The time period during which a failed scheduled task is retried.
 Unit: seconds.
-Valid values: 0 to 21600.
+Valid values: 0 to 1800, Available since v1.240.0.
 Default value: 600
 * `recurrence_type` - (Optional) Specifies the recurrence type of the scheduled task. **NOTE:** You must specify `RecurrenceType`, `RecurrenceValue`, and `RecurrenceEndTime` at the same time.
 Valid values:
     - Daily: The scheduled task is executed once every specified number of days.
     - Weekly: The scheduled task is executed on each specified day of a week.